JamieThompson101/OptiBuzzMarketing/README.md

 Through the creation of this project, I learned how various CSS and HTML elements and classes affect a website's appearance and interactivity.
 Thus, I have mastered how to use them to make a website really stand out.

+# This website was created by using starter code from Georgeyoo on GitHub